Your Oral Health and its Heart connection

 But when you look at the figures, a staggering 44% of the world population suffers untreated tooth decay, making it the most prevalent of all the 291 conditions included in the Global Burden of Disease Study.

 On a global level, of the people in the age group of 65 to 74 years, nearly 30% have no natural teeth anymore.
-As the general population is getting older this number will increase.
-In the U.S. $110 billion is spent on oral care each year and in the European Union, some $79 billion was spent between the four year period of 2008 to 2012.
+As the general population is getting older, this number will increase.
+In the U.S. $110 billion is spent on oral care each year and in the European Union, they spent some $79 billion between the four-year period of 2008 to 2012.

-I wonder why there is such a big difference, as there are more inhabitants living in the European Union.
-It could well be the amount of sugar consumed by the Americans that make them more prone to having bad teeth.
+I wonder why there is such an enormous difference, as there are more inhabitants, 746.4 million living in the European Union compared to 328.2 million in the U.S. It could well be the amount of sugar consumed by the Americans that make them more prone to having rotten teeth.
 Sugary drinks and man-made food full of hidden sugars may be the problem.

 The consumption of one can of a sugary drink a day increases the risk of developing type 2 diabetes by 22%.
 One more reason to skip those drinks.